 - Leftover neck, backbone, and giblets

-- 3 large carrots, peeled and roughly chopped (about 1 quart)
+- 3 pieces large carrots peeled and roughly chopped